|1 pr.||F. C. Collins (Motto: À l'extrémité)|

 for a tournament.
 The second prize was provided by Chess-Monthly.

-The judges appointed by the donator were the editors of Chess-Monthly.
+The judges appointed by the donor were the editors of Chess-Monthly.

 However, as L. Hoffer accidentally learned the names of two of the competitors,